formlio/forml/docs/lifecycle.rst

 Evaluate
     Perform an evaluation based on the specs defined in ``evaluation.py`` and return the metrics.
-This can be defined either as cross-validation or a hold-out training.
-One of the potential usecases might be a CI integration to continuously monitor (evaluate) the changes in the project development.
+This can be defined either as cross-validation or hold-out training.
+One of the potential use-cases might be a CI integration to continuously monitor (evaluate) the changes in the project development.

     Example::